carpentries/instructor-training/_episodes/02-novice.md

 split between options, learners are probably guessing randomly and it's a good idea to go back to a point where everyone was on the same page.

-(See the Peer Instruction box below, for other ways to use MCQs in class.)

 Ideally,
 instructors should use MCQs
 or some other kind of formative assessment